hadronized/this-week-in-neovim-contents/contents/2023/Jun/07/4-updates/01-easypick.md

   </a>
 </h3>

-> A neovim plugin that lets you easily create Telescope pickers from arbitrary console commands
+> A neovim plugin that lets you easily create Telescope pickers from arbitrary console commands.

 A one off picker can now be created by calling